 Localisation is a specialised process which focuses on converting a message in one language to another language, taking into account the target audience’s culture, background and location.

 You may well have stumbled upon the term ‘localisation’ during your online quest for a good translation agency.
 Though translation and localisation may seem interchangeable, there is a difference.
 But what is it?
-And what makes localisation essential to good intercultural communication?
+And what makes localisation with Ludejo essential to good intercultural communication?